charlescoult/ic/README.md

 In order to keep a consistent dataset input format for my training script, I transformed the [CUB dataset](https://github.com/charlescoult/ic/blob/main/train/notebooks/dataset_cub_gen_df.ipynb) and [Flowers](https://github.com/charlescoult/ic/blob/main/train/notebooks/dataset_flowers_gen_df.ipynb) dataset from TensorFlow into HDF files and class-labeled directories of images.

 #### Data Augmentation
-Data Augmentation is a very useful technique for preventing a model from overfitting to the training dataset and performing more poorly on the validation or test datasets.
-In augmenting the images in different ways on each training epoch, the model learns to beter generalize its predictions.
+Data Augmentation is a very useful technique for preventing a model from overfitting to the training dataset and therefore performing more poorly on the validation or test datasets.
+In augmenting the images in different ways on each training epoch, the model learns to beter generalize its predictions with regard to the target class.

 In my initial model training Jupyter Notebooks I implemented a method for data augmentation (random zoom and random rotation) which did help with preventing overfitting but ultimately the increase in training time was not worth it in the initial training script development.
-I postponed further exploration into data augmentation until later in the project but didn't have time to re-implmenet it.
+I postponed further exploration into data augmentation until later in the project but have yet to fully re-implmenet it.

 #### Upsampling
-Upsampling is a technique to balance a dataset by generating datapoints for classes on the lower end of the distribution.
+Upsampling is a technique used to balance a dataset by generating datapoints for classes on the lower end of a distribution.
 There are several ways of generating new samples for a minority class, such as:
-* **SMOTE (Synthetic Minority Over-sampling TEchnique)** - generates new samples by interpolating between existing datapoints - from my understanding though, I don't think this will actually work well, if at all, for image classification datasets.
+* **SMOTE (Synthetic Minority Over-sampling TEchnique)** - generates new samples by interpolating between existing datapoints - from my understanding though, I don't think this will actually work well, if at all, for image classification datasets due to the positional structure of the input features.
 It is more commonly used for tabular datasets with continuous/numerical features.
-It would be interesting to see it applied to hidden feature layers or the output feature layer as opposed to the input layer.
+It would be interesting to see if it could be successfully applied to hidden feature layers or the output feature layer as opposed to the input layer.
-* **Autoencoder/GAN generative models** - an Autoencoder or GAN is trained for each minority class using existing datapoints from that class.
-It is then employed to create novel representations of the class it was trained on by using random noise as an input.
+* **Autoencoder/GAN generative models** - an Autoencoder or GAN can be trained for each minority class using existing datapoints from that class.
+It would then employed to create novel representations of the class it was trained on by using random noise as an input.
 It would be interesting to see how a model performs that has been trained on a dataset comprised entirely of datapoints generated from Autoencoders or GANs.
 * **Data Augmentation** - while it can be used to augment existing images in a dataset from epoch to epoch (as stated above), it can also be used to generate more datapoints for minority classes in an imbalanced dataset.

 Again, I didn't have time to implement and of these techniques but it is something I will likely explore in the future.